DavidGhedini/JRI-Docs/docs/components/general/index.rst

 =========
 .. image:: _static/java-tab.png

-The Java tab is during installation for installing the JDK and configuration.
+The Java tab is used during installation as well as for updating of JDK.

 It can also be used to un-install the selected JDK and replace it with a new version.